-[If you have computer or smart phone access, please watch the video for this subject using the link or QR code...Otherwise, read on Old School…]
+[If you have a computer or smartphone access, please watch the video for this subject using the link or QR code...Otherwise, read on Old School…]

-The current equation for safety zone size in the Safety Zone section (green) of the Incident Response Pocket Guide (IRPG), PMS 461:
+The current equation for safety zone size, in the Safety Zone section (green) of the Incident Response Pocket Guide (IRPG), PMS 461, is:

 4 x Flame Height = Safe Separation Distance